-Nevertheless, the medium credibility is of less concern for my research because the research question is based on a single, frequently used social media in China.
-Yet, the theories around still give a context of the study: Since WeChat is a frequently used social media and enjoys high level of interactivity within the community, a rumor spreading on WeChat will cause significant harm to the government if found credible.
+Nevertheless, the medium credibility is of less concern for my research because this paper focuses on a single, frequently used social medium in China.
+Yet, the theories on medium credibility still give a context for the study: Since WeChat is a popular medium and enjoys high interactivity among users, a rumor spread on WeChat will cause significant harm to the government if found credible.